Is it good to have multiple credit cards?

 Another example is the Wealthsimple Cash Card.
 It has no foreign transaction fees on purchases and ATM withdrawals.
 Most credit cards charge a 2.5% fee when you make a purchase in any currency that’s not Canadian dollars.
 If you were to use your debit card at a foreign ATM, your financial institution may charge you up to a 3.5% fee.
 With the Wealthsimple Cash Card, you avoid those fees.
 Plus, this is a prepaid credit card, so there’s no hit to your credit score if you apply.

 You should also consider where you shop and if they offer a credit card.
 For example, if you regularly buy your groceries at Loblaws-owned stores, you could apply for a PC Financial Mastercard, since it allows you to earn PC Optimum points on every purchase.
 Those points could later be used to redeem free groceries and merchandise.

 Potential issues with having multiple credit cards

-Let’s be clear: if you’re able to off your credit card bills every month, there’s nothing wrong with having multiple credit cards.
+Let’s be clear: if you’re able to pay off your credit card bills every month, there’s nothing wrong with having multiple credit cards.
 Of course, your definition of “multiple” may differ from others.
-Some people may think three is a lot, while others say 10 is too many.
+Some people may think three is too many, while others say 10 is just fine, but probably enough.

 Here are some of the potential issues with multiple credit cards: